 Reps have a decent amount of tasks to do that are related to sales, but not always setting meetings.
 I’m sure you’ve had the thought that you need a virtual assistant just to set appointments.
 Some sales roles may even provide this luxury.

 But for most of us, we set our own meetings.

 Using a tool like Calendly (I know we mentioned it before) can really remove a lot of headaches in the scheduling process.
 You set when you’re available and whoever you need to meet with chooses a time they are available.
 Then, the appointment is set for you.

-It’s really amazing and you can put links to our calendly in emails so interested prospects can just set a time with you immediately.
+It’s really amazing and you can put links to our Calendly in emails so interested prospects can just set a time with you immediately.

 One of the worst things you can do is just pick up the phone and dial.
-Even if you are fluent if your product’s features and amazing at overcoming objections — take a few minutes to do a few key things.
+Even if you are fluent in your product’s features and amazing at overcoming objections — take a few minutes to do a few key things.